RoshanPanahi2019/Datascience/README.md

-# Innovative Applications of Artificial Intelligence in Construction
-This repostitory is dedicated to datascience related projects.
+This repostitory is dedicated to innovative applications of artificial intelligence in construction industry.

 ## RFI Recommender System: